The centre of the page contains the device of the printer, B. Rembolt. The stamps indicate that this copy belongs to the British Museum.

 Prayer.
 Deus qui tribus pueris mitigasti

-This Prayer is repeated on Saturday of the Ember Days of Pentecost, with the added clause, ‘ut adveniente Spiritu Sancto’.
+This prayer is repeated on each of the three other Saturday Ember Days; on Saturday of the Ember Days of Pentecost, the clause, ‘ut adveniente Spiritu Sancto’ is added.

 Tract.
 Qui regis israel intende.
 Ps.
 79:2-3. ‘appare’ is from the Old Roman Psalter.

 In the Hereford Missal this is labelled ‘Responsorium’.